 Bad backsAlmost always before lower backs turn really sour, there are these warning signs that trouble lies just over the horizon.

-Most often just a few treatments are necessary, but a period of care and disciplined exercises.
-In fact, it's my belief that every single person should do these exercises before arising every single morning.
+Most often just a few treatments are necessary, but a period of care and disciplined exercises must follow.
+In fact, it's my belief that every person should do these exercises before arising every single morning.
 It would put a lot of chiropractors and surgeons out of business.

-Change of directionThe last year has seen a move from conservative chiropractic help, to a more general concern about overall health.
-Is life without drugs a pipedream; can we through better eating habits and more exercise regain that sparkling good wellbeing that we once enjoyed?
+Change of directionThe last year has seen a shift of focus from conservative chiropractic help, to a more general concern about overall health.
+Is life without drugs a pipedream; can we through better eating habits and more exercise regain that sparkling good well-being that we once enjoyed?